Adelaide Central Market

-The Adelaide Central Market is a major fresh produce market in Adelaide, South Australia, Australia.
+The Adelaide Central Market is a major fresh produce market in Adelaide, South Australia.
 As one of the oldest markets in Australia, Adelaide Central Market has a large range of fresh food, including fruit and vegetables, meat and poultry, seafood, cheeses, baked goods, small goods, and health foods, along with several cafés and eateries.
 Currently, approximately one million kilograms of fresh produce are delivered to the market and sold every month.
 It is a popular tourist attraction in the city, with more than 8.5 million visitors every year.
 It is also referred to simply as the Central Market.
-A $400 million redevelopment was approved in January 2021, which will include a mixed-use 35-storey building comprising offices, residential apartments and a hotel.
+A $400 million redevelopment of the adjacent Central Market Arcade was approved in January 2021, which will include a mixed-use 35-storey building comprising offices, residential apartments and a hotel.

 History

-Establishment
+19th century

+In January 1869 some traders moved from the East End Markets, between Rundle Street and North Terrace, to a new market site known as the City Market.
+They traded on open land for some time.
+Two large sheds were built in Grote Street that year, completed by June.

-The Market began in Grote Street in 1869 and was known as the City Markets, with its official opening by Mayor Judah Solomon on 23 January 1870.
+The City Market was officially opened by Mayor Judah Solomon on 23 January 1870.
 Later that year, three acres of land were bought for £2,600 in the present-day location.
-However, the main markets at that time were the East End Markets that existed between Rundle Street and North Terrace.
-These markets would rival the Adelaide Central Market until 1988.